Fusion Rollup

 8.4 Connecting to Fusion Rollup

 Use any EVM tool.
-Point it at Quant's url.
-The Gateway authenticates by API key, either embedded in the URL path or in the Authorization header, applies the Overledger Firewall (the off-chain elements first, then the Fusion Firewall sub-component), and forwards the request to the rollup's Execution Service.
+Point it at Quant's URL.
+The Gateway authenticates the caller — by API key in the URL path (/rpc/{apiKey}) or via the X-API-Key header — applies the Overledger Firewall (the off-chain elements first, then the Fusion Firewall sub-component), and forwards the request to the rollup's Execution Service.

 Supported JSON-RPC methods